-Going up and down the tower’s base can be done by a number of staircases on all sides.
+Going up and down the tower’s base can be done by several staircases on all sides.

 8. It was a very expensive building to construct

-Little is known about the financials to construct the tower apart from the fact that the developers received a loan from Gazprombank in August 2011 worth $345 million USD.
+Little is known about the financials to construct the tower apart from the fact that the developers received a loan from Gazprombank in August 2011 worth USD 345 million.

-Experts, on the other hand, estimated that the total cost of the tower was anywhere between $446 million to US$520 million USD, a staggering figure!
+Experts, on the other hand, estimated that the total cost of the tower was anywhere between $446 million to USD 520 million, a staggering figure!

-9. It was sold to a transport company for $1 billion USD
+9. It was sold to a transport company for USD 1 billion

 If these numbers are correct then it means that the developers got an amazing deal, regardless of the perceived high cost to build the tower.
 That’s because the tower was sold for about double the estimated construction cost less than 2 years after the tower was completed!

-In the Spring of 2016, a deal was made in which Transneft, a state-controlled pipeline transport company, bought the tower for a whopping $1 billion USD!
+In the Spring of 2016, a deal was made in which Transneft, a state-controlled pipeline transport company, bought the tower for a whopping USD 1 billion!
 This company now uses the tower as its headquarters.

 10. The top of the tower features two amazing arches

 The top of the tower features two architectural design elements in the form of 2 asymmetrical arches.
-These arches were integrated to create the effect as if the two opposite façades of the tower are connected with each other.
+These arches were integrated to create the effect as if the two opposite façades of the tower are connected.

 Another one of those remarkable Evolution Tower facts is that these arches, which span across about 42 meters (137 feet), were manufactured in Piedmont, Italy, and delivered in pieces by trucks to Russia.